 Step 2.
 Don’t forget audio!

-Sound design, sound effects and V.O. are 50% of the viewing experience and are often an overlooked aspect of your production.
-I’m placing this step at the very beginning so you will have it in the back of your mind before you start reviewing studio work.
-I find how a studio handles its audio production is a good indicator how well they understand the overall viewing experience of your spot.
+Sound design, music, and voice-over are 50% of the viewing experience.
+Keep this step in the back of your mind before you start reviewing studio work.
+Sound production demonstrates how a studio understands the total viewing experience.
 The best animation studios will have the ability to offer custom sound design for your spot.
 If your budget is tight the studio may suggest using stock music.

 Step 3.
 Determining if you need a freelance animator or animation studio

-Animation can be a very involved process and typically requires several experts to collaborate as a team to produce the desired effect.
-However, if your budget is under $1000.00, you may want to consider contracting a individual animator through websites like Fiverr, Upwork and Topal.
-You can post your job and have animators bid on your project.
+Animation can be a very involved process and can need several experts to collaborate.
+If your budget is under $1000.00, consider contracting an individual freelance animator.
+You can post your job on a freelance website and have animators bid on your project.
 You will also be able to review customer comments and the animator’s reviews.
-I have personally used these services and can say I have had mixed results but feel I need to include this as it’s a viable option for smaller projects with smaller budgets.
+I have used these services and have had mixed results.
+I chose to include this as it’s a viable option for smaller projects with smaller budgets.

 Step 4.
 Do you like their work?

-Now that you identified the type of studio you need review the studio’s online portfolio.
+Now that you identified the type of studio you need, review the studio’s online portfolio.
 Do you like their visual style?
 Does their audio enhance the work or is it generic?
 Have they worked with related companies in your industry?
-Do their videos look cool and are they professionally made?
+Do their videos look cool and are they made in a professional manner?
 Next check out their social media accounts.
-Many times studios will showcase passion projects or other work that doesn’t make it on their main website.
-Do they offer case studies or client stories that explain what problems and successes they have successfully solved for their clients?
+These pages will often showcase their passion projects.
+Do they offer case studies that explain what problems they have solved for their clients?
 Do they list client success stories?

-Here is an example of a case study we showcase for potential clients.
+Here is an example of a case study we feature for potential clients.
 Do they offer something similar?

 Step 5.
 Do you need concept/story development and script writing services for your spot?

-If you work at an ad agency you probably have this covered from a top notch creative team, but if you’re an entrepreneur looking for an animated spot you need to find out if the animation studio provides creative development, script writing and layout services.
+If you work at an ad agency, you likely have this covered from a top notch creative team.
+If you’re an entrepreneur, you need a studio that provides more.
+You may need creative development, script writing, and layout services.
 A common misunderstanding is that video is all about the visuals.
-In reality, the story and concept is the most important factor for success.
+In reality, the story and concept are the most important factor for success.
 See if they offer these services on their website.

 Step 6.
 Do they fit your budget?

-One of the most important questions to ask up front is- cost.
-The best way to phrase this question is, “For the budget I have to spend.
-What can you offer or suggest for me”.
+One of the most important questions to ask up front is cost.
+Make sure to ask, “For the budget I have to spend, what can you offer or suggest for me?"

 Step 7.
 Set up a creative call

-After you have determined that this is studio you’d like to work with and they can meet your budget, arrange a creative call to review your concept.
-At this point you’ll get a good sense if the studio is excited about your project and what insights they can bring to the table.
-Notice if they are genuinely interested in your organization and your goals, and whether they ask relevant and specific questions, such as: what are your objectives with the video?
+When you have selected your studio, arrange a creative call to review your concept.
+You will be able to tell if the studio is excited about your project and what insights they can bring to the table.
+Do they show genuine interest in your organization and your goals?
+Do they ask relevant and specific questions, such as: what are your objectives with the video?
 Who is your target audience?
 What will be your main message?
-After the call you’ll have a good feeling about whether you need to move forward or keep searching.
+After the call you’ll have a good feeling about whether you should move forward or keep searching.

 Step 8.
 Get a production timeline with milestone deliverables at predetermined dates

 Producing an animated video is a complex team effort.
 Depending on the type of project, it can take anywhere from 10 days to over eight weeks.
-With that said you want a calendar with milestone delivery dates that keeps everyone on target and on the same page.
-Discover if the studio has an online collaboration workspace that can streamline the process?
+A calendar with milestone delivery dates will keep everyone on target and on the same page.
+Does the studio have an online collaboration workspace that can streamline the process?
 Do they have any other tools to make the workflow efficient?

 For example here’s a video we show potential clients about one of our online collaboration tools

-Increasing your media I.Q. and picking the right creative partners for projects is an ongoing task throughout your career.
-You have endless options for picking an animation studio and I hope this article helps jump start your task.
+Increasing your media I.Q. is an ongoing task.
+You have endless options for picking an animation studio and I hope this article will help your task.

-We’ve helped several ad agencies and international brands that need animatics or animated social media content achieve amazing results.
+We’ve helped many ad agencies and international brands that needed animatics.
 If you’d like to learn more please send us your script/concept and give us a call.